 What is PrEP?

 “PrEP” stands for pre-exposure prophylaxis.
-PrEP is a daily medicine, sold under the name Truvada ® , that can reduce your chance of getting HIV.
-PrEP is highly effective in preventing HIV if it’s taken as prescribed.
-It’s one pill, once a day to prevent HIV.
+PrEP is a daily medicine Truvada ® that reduces your chance of getting HIV.
+When taken as prescribed, PrEP is highly effective in preventing HIV.
+It’s as easy as one pill once a day to prevent HIV.

 Why take PrEP?